SimpleSchema/short-link-meteor-course1/readme.md

 ## Author: Devon McLean

-This is a short link application based off of the Meteor and React frameworks.
+This is a short link application based off of the Meteor and React frameworks for my new course.